veebch/photon/README.md

 # Incident

 An open-source light-meter that reproduces the functionality of expensive tools, using a few inexpensive/readily available parts.
-There is soldering involved in this but don't let that put you off.
+There is soldering involved, but don't let that put you off.

 # Background